-Office hours: Office hours will start the second week of the semester.
-I will be available for office hours on Mondays & Wednesdays between 5:50pm and 6:50pm, and on Tuesdays & Thursdays right after lecture at 10:10am.
-Please e-mail me if those times do not work, thank you.
+Office/Tutoring hours: Tutoring sessions & Office hours will start the second week of the semester; I will be practicing material and answer questions every Mondays & Wednesdays between 6:00pm and 7:00pm (longer if needed); I will also be able to answer questions on Mondays & Wednesdays right after lecture at 8:45am.
+Please e-mail me if you need to schedule a one to one meeting.
 Office hour times may change, in that case you will be notified.